 Master Sherspine smiled with a spark of hope in his eyes that Evina thought looked out of character from his somber demeanor.
 "Excellent!
 I only wish we had more time to teach you, but regrettably, we are in a hurry."

-Master Pearl stood up.
+Master Pearl jumped to her feet.
 "This is what we will do: First, you will receive a graphite mask.
 I sense you are already familiar with these."

 "Next, we will use our combined energy to open a portal to Earth."

-"Are you sure the shadow will cooperate?" asked Evina.
+"Are you sure The Shadow will cooperate?"
+Evina asked.
 He expected some kind of punishment after putting it to sleep with the monks.

-"It has cooperated with us thus far," said Sherspine, "though we don't yet know why.
+"It has cooperated with us thus far," Sherspine said, "though we don't yet know why.
 Regardless, we must rely on its help until the end.
 There is no other way.
 But be vigilant!
-Always be wary of its tricks."
+Always be wary of its tricks!"

-"I promise I will," said Evina.
+"I promise I will," Evina said.
 "Now I only need to know how to enter the dream zone."

-"I was about to get to that," said Pearl.
+"I was about to get to that," Pearl said.
 "The final step, to enter the dream zone, will require a special ritual."
 She walked over to the place where the incense had burned and collected some ash into a small leather pouch.
 Then she handed it to Evina.
-"Sprinkle the ash in an unbroken circle around you at arms' length.
-Then kneel down, close your eyes, and speak these words: Realm of dreams and visions, desires and fears, open for me, that I may learn your secrets, and find asylum therein."
+"Sprinkle the ash in an unbroken circle around you at arm's length.
+Then kneel down inside it, close your eyes, and speak these words: Realm of dreams and visions, desires and fears: open for me, that I may learn your secrets and find asylum therein."

-"Yes," said the monkey.
-"It is a translation from the original words in the ancient language, but still we shudder at the sound of them.
+"Yes," the monkey said.
+"It is a translation from the original words in the ancient language, but still, we shudder at the sound of them.
 This incantation is not usually uttered by anyone seeking to do good; still, it must be done."